-The function is also able to register all a.c. analogue inputs of the IED, which should correspond to analogue channels associated to inputs Analoguex, x = 1 to 8.
+The function is also able to register all a.c. analogue inputs of the IED, which should correspond to analogue channels associated to inputs Analoguex, x = 1 to 24.
 For each three-phase voltage or current channel, the calculated residual voltage or current is also registered.
-The user can also define any analogue input as a trigger source by setting its high or low trigger levels (in the corresponding settings HighTrgLevx and LowTrgLevelx).
-The levels are defined in RMS value, and depend on the input type (Table 5.108).
+The user can also define any analogue input as a trigger source by setting its high or low trigger levels (in the corresponding settings HighTrgLevx and LowTrgLevelx) to a value other than zero.
+The levels are defined in RMS value, and depend on the input type (Table 5.135).